internet-of-plants/blog/_drafts/2015-10-02-microcoap-and-ff-copper.md

     coap://[::1]:5683/foo/bar

 into the browser.
-5683 is the standard microcoap port.
+5683 is the standard CoAP port.
 If your server runs on any address other than localhost, make sure to swap out ``::1`` for the correct address, and bear in mind that only IPv6 addresses need to be surrounded by square brackets!
 Your browser window should show the following:

 ![Copper start window](../images/microcoap/copper_before.png)